expo/expo/docs/versions/unversioned/guides/push-notifications.md

 -   `MessageRateExceeded`: you are sending messages too frequently to the given device.
 Implement exponential backoff and slowly retry sending messages.

 -   `InvalidCredentials`: your push notification credentials for your standalone app are invalid (ex: you may have revoked them).
-Run `exp build:ios -c` to regenerate new push notification credentials for iOS.
+Run `expo build:ios -c` to regenerate new push notification credentials for iOS.

 If Expo couldn't deliver the message to the Android or iOS push notification service, the receipt's details may also include service-specific information.
 This is useful mostly for debugging and reporting possible bugs to Expo.